-Glossier’s top-secret new brand, Play, is here
+Glossier’s top-secret new brand, Glossier Play, is here

 Weiss says that Glossier is planning to spin out other new brands in years to come, but will only do so after an extended period of customer listening and testing, to ensure that any new products meet a real need in the market.
 Glossier is already working on new concepts, but the company says it will not introduce any new brands this year.

-Play clearly moves beyond the needs of the no-nonsense, low-maintenance beauty customer, who is content to dab on a bit of concealer and lip gloss, and call it a day.
+Glossier Play clearly moves beyond the needs of the no-nonsense, low-maintenance beauty customer, who is content to dab on a bit of concealer and lip gloss, and call it a day.
 As its name implies, Play caters to people who enjoy tinkering with colors and textures to transform their look.
 This may be the beauty-obsessed customer who spends their free time watching beauty influencers unbox the latest products on YouTube.
 Or it might be the person who prefers not to worry about makeup most days, but wants a couple of more exciting options in their makeup bag for date nights or holiday parties.

-Last week, Glossier teased Play to its 1.8 million Instagram followers with a mysterious post featuring the brand’s “G” logo in holographic gold instead of its classic millennial pink.
-The newly created Instagram Play handle accumulated 57,000 followers within 24 hours, even before any brand or product details had been announced.
-Fans and beauty sites started speculating wildly about what Play might be.
+Last week, Glossier teased Glossier Play to its 1.8 million Instagram followers with a mysterious post featuring the brand’s “G” logo in holographic gold instead of its classic millennial pink.
+The newly created Instagram Glossier Play handle accumulated 57,000 followers within 24 hours, even before any brand or product details had been announced.
+Fans and beauty sites started speculating wildly about what it might be.

 “We’ve been scanning Reddit threads and some of the guesses included athleisure, sex toys, a streaming service for music, an actual theatrical play about Glossier,” says Weiss, with a laugh.
 “I think that this speaks to what beauty can be, which is a fun, playful conversation.
 I’ve believed we have an opportunity to co-create our brands in real time with our community.”

-The hype around Play echoes the excitement that bubbled up in the weeks before Glossier launched in 2014.
+The hype around Glossier Play echoes the excitement that bubbled up in the weeks before Glossier launched in 2014.
 Weiss has a gift for harnessing the power of the internet and social media to create communities where women can talk about beauty.
 Her blog, Into the Gloss, which profiles women talking about their beauty routines, served as a kind of early focus group for Glossier, and the company has spent the past four years harnessing user data, customer feedback, and even Instagram comments to create new products.
 While many large beauty brands churn out dozens of new products and color palettes every season, Glossier has been much slower and deliberate in its pace of product development, with a new product dropping every six to eight weeks; Glossier currently has 29 products, which are meant to be used year round rather than responding to seasonal trends.

 The brand has received some criticism from customers and media outlets that it was not adequately catering to the needs of women of color by creating a wide enough color range.
 In January, it launched a newly expanded 12-shade range for its concealer and skin tint, along with an online shade finder tool; its advertising has also become noticeably more diverse over the last few months.

 Glossier’s strategy of glamorizing the “I woke up like this” look has worked like a charm.
 Last year alone, the company generated $100 million in revenue and acquired a million new customers.
-Its top-selling product, a brow shaper called Boy Brow, sells at a rate of one every 29 seconds.
+Its top-selling product, a brow shaper called Boy Brow, sells at a rate of one every 32 seconds.
 So far, it has already generated $86 million in VC funding, and received a $3 million tax credit from New York governor Andrew Cuomo to relocate to a 26,000-square-foot office in SoHo and adding 282 jobs.
 Glossier already has two stores in New York and Los Angeles.
-Weiss says that company plans to open pop-ups across the country over the next year, and Play will be sold in these stores.
+Weiss says that company plans to open pop-ups across the country over the next year, and Glossier Play will be sold in these stores.

 Despite this exponential growth, Weiss believes it is still early days for Glossier.
 She has closely studied the evolution of the larger beauty corporations that dominate the industry, and she’s working to build a company that can stand the test of time.